-- 4.1.3 Section 13 of the Planning (Scotland) Act 2019 Act amends Section 24 of the 1997 Act regarding the meaning of the statutory 'Development Plan', such that for the purposes of the 1997 Act, the Development Plan for an area is taken as consisting of the provisions of: - > The National Planning Framework; and - > Any Local Development Plan (LDP). - 4.1.4 Therefore, at the time of writing this Planning Statement, the statutory Development Plan applying to the site consists of NPF4 and the DGC Local Development Plan (2019). - 4.1.5 The publication of NPF4 coincided with the coming into force of certain parts of the 2019 Act.
-A key provision is Section 13 of the 2019 Act which amends Section 24 of the 1997 Act to provide that: - "In the event of any incompatibility between a provision of the National Planning Framework and a provision of a local development plan, whichever of them is the later in date is to prevail." - 4.1.6 In this case the LDP was adopted in 2019.
-It contains some policies which have aspects that are now incompatible with national policy in NPF4, and this will further reduce the weight to be afforded to this element of the Development Plan. - 4.1.7 In terms of emerging LDPs prepared prior to the adoption and publication of NPF4, the Chief Planner's Letter of 8 February 2023 states that it may be that there are opportunities to reconcile identified inconsistencies with NPF4 through the Examination process.
-In this case, there is not yet an emerging LDP. - 4.1.8 The Chief Planner's Letter also states with regard to Supplementary Guidance associated with LDPs which were in force before 12 February 2023 (the date on which Section 13 of the 2019 Act came into force) that they will continue to be in force and be part of the Development Plan.
+- 4.1.3 Section 13 of the Planning (Scotland) Act 2019 Act amends Section 24 of the 1997 Act regarding the meaning of the statutory 'Development Plan', such that for the purposes of the 1997 Act, the Development Plan for an area is taken as consisting of the provisions of: - > The National Planning Framework; and - > Any Local Development Plan ('LDP'). - 4.1.4 Therefore, at the time of writing this Planning Statement, the statutory Development Plan applying to the site consists of NPF4 and the Highland wide LDP ('HwLDP') (2012). - 4.1.5 The publication of NPF4 coincided with the coming into force of certain parts of the 2019 Act.
+A key provision is Section 13 of the 2019 Act which amends Section 24 of the 1997 Act to provide that:

+"In the event of any incompatibility between a provision of the National Planning Framework and a provision of a local development plan, whichever of them is the later in date is to prevail."

+- 4.1.6 In this case, as noted the HwLDP was adopted in 2012 It contains some policies which are incompatible with national policy in NPF4, and this will further reduce the weight to be afforded to this element of the Development Plan. - 4.1.7 In terms of emerging LDPs prepared prior to the adoption and publication of NPF4, the Chief Planner's Letter of 8 February 2023 states that it may be that there are opportunities to reconcile identified inconsistencies with NPF4 through the Examination process.
+In this case, there is not yet an emerging LDP at a stage such that there are draft policies available for review. - 4.1.8 The Chief Planner's Letter also states with regard to Supplementary Guidance associated with LDPs which were in force before 12 February 2023 (the date on which Section 13 of the 2019 Act came into force) that they will continue to be in force and be part of the Development Plan.